WHY FOSTER YOUTH?

 The average foster youth spends 3 to 4 years in foster care.
 Those who enter the system as tweens or teens typically stay in the system until they age out at 18.

-Moving as many as 3-4 foster homes each year
+As many as 3-4 foster homes each year

-Overwhelmed social workers with caseloads of 1:200
+Social workers with caseloads of 1:200

-Moving schools 1-2 times each year in foster care
+Moving schools 1-2 times frequently

 Separation from their siblings